Irish poetry: The 19th century

 And sent for transportation from the hills of Mullaghbawn.

-Antoine Ó Raifteiri (Anthony Raftery) (1784–1835) is a recognized Irish-language folk poet of the pre-Famine period.
+Antoine Ó Raifteirí (Anthony Raftery) (1784–1835) is a recognised Irish-language folk poet of the pre-Famine period.
 But the tradition of literate composition persisted.
 The Kerry poet Tomás Rua Ó Súilleabháin (1785–1848) was a schoolmaster, musician and dancing master; the Cork poet Mícheál Óg Ó Longáin (1766-1837) was a well-known copier of manuscripts.

 Paradoxically, as soon as English became the dominant language of Irish poetry, the poets began to mine the Irish-language heritage as a source of themes and techniques.
 J. J. Callanan (1795–1829) was born in Cork and died at a young age in Lisbon.
 Unlike many other more visibly nationalist poets who would follow later, he knew Irish well, and several of his poems are loose versions of Irish originals.
 Although extremely close to Irish materials, he was also profoundly influenced by Byron and his peers; possibly his finest poem, the title work of The Recluse of Inchidony and Other Poems (1829), was written in Spenserian stanzas that were clearly inspired by Childe Harold's Pilgrimage.

 The best-known Irish poet to draw upon Irish themes in the first half of the 19th century was probably Thomas Moore (1779–1852), although he had no knowledge of, and little respect for, the Irish language.
 He attended Trinity College Dublin at the same time as the revolutionary Robert Emmet, who was executed in 1803.
 Moore's most enduring work, Irish Melodies, was popular with English readers.
 They contain stereotyped images but helped in the development of a distinctive English-language poetic tradition in Ireland.

 In 1842, Charles Gavan Duffy (1816–1903), Thomas Davis, (1814–1845), and John Blake Dillon (1816–1866) founded The Nation to agitate for reform of British rule.
 The group of politicians and writers associated with The Nation came to be known as the Young Irelanders.
 The magazine published verse, including work by Duffy and Davis, whose A Nation Once Again is still popular among Irish Nationalists.
 However, the most significant poet associated with The Nation was undoubtedly James Clarence Mangan (1803–1849).
 Mangan was a true poète maudit, who threw himself into the role of bard, and even included translations of bardic poems in his publications.